Warwickshire Rural Hub

 To find out more visit their website.

 The TB Advisory Service has been set up to enable cattle keepers to access specialist advice on building resilience to bovine tuberculosis (bTB).
-The service is fully-funded by Defra through the Rural Development Programme for England (RDPE), and is available to farmers in the High Risk and Edge areas of England.
+The service is fully-funded by Defra through the Rural Development Programme for England, and is available to farmers in the High Risk and Edge areas of England (Warwickshire is in the Edge area).
 Eligible farmers will receive bespoke advice on biosecurity and the risks associated with cattle movements and trading.